Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: Introduction

-The connection between the L$p$O risk estimator and $U$-statistics is stated in Section~\ref{Section: Context}.
-A first general result is provided for order $q$ moments ($q\geq 2$) of the L$p$O estimator that are related to moments of the L1O estimator.
-This result applies to any classifier as long as the considered quantities remain well defined.
-Section~\ref{Section: Polynomial} then specifies the upper bounds stated by the previous result in the case of the $k$NN classifier.
-This leads to the main Theorem~\ref{prop.moment.upper.bounds.Lpo} that characterizes the behavior of the L$p$O estimator with respect to $p$ and $k$.
-In particular while the upper bounds increase with $1\leq p\leq n/2+1$, it is no longer the case if $p>n/2+1$.
-Deriving exponential concentration inequalities for the L$p$O estimator is the main concern of Section~\ref{Section: Deviations}.
-We illustrate the strength of our strategy based on $U-$statistics and moment inequalities by first providing concentration inequalities derived with less sophisticated tools.
-We then state our main inequality as a consequence of Theorem~\ref{prop.moment.upper.bounds.Lpo} and highlight the improvements it allows by comparison to the previous ones.
-Finally Section~\ref{Section:Old} briefly collects some new results that are extensions to L$p$O of previous ones originally stated for L1O.
-This section ends with a corollary assessing the magnitude of the gap between the L$p$O estimator and the risk of the $k$NN classifier with high probability.
+The remainder of the paper is organized as follows.
+The connection between the L$p$O estimator and $U$-statistics is clarified in Section~\ref{Section: Context}, where we also recall the closed-form formula of the L$p$O estimator \citep{CelisseMaryHuard11} applied to the $k$NN classifier.
+Order-$q$ moments ($q\geq 2$) of the L$p$O estimator are then upper bounded in terms of those of the L1O estimator.
+This step can be applied to any classification algorithm.
+Section~\ref{Section: Polynomial} then specifies the previous upper bounds in the case of the $k$NN classifier, which leads to the main Theorem~\ref{prop.moment.upper.bounds.Lpo} characterizing the concentration behavior of the L$p$O estimator with respect to $p$, $n$, and $k$ in terms of polynomial moments.
+Deriving exponential concentration inequalities for the L$p$O estimator is the main concern of Section~\ref{Section: Deviations} where we highlight the strength of our strategy by comparing our main inequalities with concentration inequalities derived with less sophisticated tools.
+Finally Section~\ref{Section:Old} exploits the previous results to bound the gap between the L$p$O estimator and the classification error of the $k$NN classifier.
+The optimality of these upper bounds is first proved in our distribution-free framework by establishing several new lower bounds matching the upper ones in some specific settings.
+Second, empirical experiments are also reported which support the above conclusions.